 School offices will be open starting August 3, 2020.

-If they have participated in alternative programs in the past, such as independent study, Continuation High School or Community Day School programs, this is still the first step in the Black Oak Mine Unified School District.
+If they have participated in alternative programs in the past, such as Independent Study or the Continuation High School, this is still the first step in the Black Oak Mine Unified School District.
 We want to have a qualified counselor review their records and determine the most appropriate placement for your student.

 If you wish to consider Otter Creek School, a K-5 necessary small school (approximately 26 students), then you can contact them as well, however, space there is typically very limited, and priority is given to students who reside in the area.